corestoreio/caddy-esi/README.md

 All other tags, as defined in [https://www.w3.org/TR/esi-lang](https://www.w3.org/TR/esi-lang), won't be supported.
 You should switch to a server side scripting language ;-).

+## Future backwards compatibility breaks

+1. Due to performance reasons the template engine text/template might get replaced by a different package with a different syntax.
+2. That's it for now.

 # Contribute